There has been a lot of discussion in recent months around the ‘Down Under’ vs ‘Kookaburra sits in the old gum tree’ case.

 As the parties are back in court this week, I thought it timely to conduct a closer inspection of what is happening in this case.

-It really comes do to an example of the significant portion rule.
+It really comes down to an example of the significant portion rule.

 An infringement is seen to have taken place when a ‘substantial portion’ of the copyright-protected work is being used without the permission of the copyright owner or the payment of the correct royalty.
 So what exactly is a ‘substantial portion’?